Monolith13/beam_xcuitest_demo/README.md

 ## Preparation

+* Install xcfit with this command

+	sudo gem install xcfit

 * Install carthage from homebrew
 * Install allure report from homebrew
 * Install bundler gem and gems from bundle